255kb/md-snackbars/README.md

 #Snackbars and Toasts based on Google's Material Design

 MD Snackbars is a lightweight package allowing to show notification to the user based on Google's Material Design.
+[View a demo](http://255kb.github.io/md-snackbars/)

 See [Google's Material Design specifications](http://www.google.com/design/spec/components/snackbars-toasts.html#snackbars-toasts-specs) for more information about Snackbars.